dfelinto/blender-manual/manual/interface/controls/buttons/fields.rst

    Color fields.
 With and without alpha.

-The color field stores a color value shown in its background.
+The color field stores a color value.
-Clicking :kbd:`LMB` on color fields opens the :doc:`/interface/controls/templates/color_picker`.
+Clicking on it with :kbd:`LMB` opens the :doc:`/interface/controls/templates/color_picker`.

-Color fields with an alpha channel are divided in half: on the left the color is shown without an alpha channel and on the right the color with an alpha channel shown over a checker pattern.
+Color fields with an alpha channel are divided in half: on the left, the color is shown without an alpha channel, and on the right, it's shown with an alpha channel over a checker pattern.

-Colors can be copied to other color fields by being dragged and dropped to another color field.
+Colors can be copied to other color fields by dragging and dropping.